monkeython/musixmatch/python-musixmatch/README.rst

 get **apikey**, **format** and api **version** values to use in :py:class:`musixmatch.api.Method` calls:

+musixmatch_apikey
-:musixmatch_apikey: the apikey value to use in query strings
-:musixmatch_format: the response message format to query for
-:musixmatch_apiversion: the api version to use in queryes
+   the apikey value to use in query strings musixmatch_format the response message format to query for musixmatch_apiversion the api version to use in queryes